TinkerTools/tinker/doc/sphinx/tinker/text/modules.rst

 **SIZES Module         parameters to set array dimensions**

+"sizes" sets values for critical array dimensions used throughout the software; these parameters fix the size of the largest systems that can be handled

 .. code-block:: text

- sizes"          sets values for critical array dimensions used throughout      the software; these parameters fix the size of the             largest systems that can be handled parameter       maximum allowed number of: maxatm          atoms in the molecular system maxtyp          force field atom type definitions maxclass        force field atom class definitions
+ parameter:      maximum allowed number of: maxatm          atoms in the molecular system maxtyp          force field atom type definitions maxclass        force field atom class definitions